r3c/cottle/docs/page/03-builtin.rst

 floor(x)
 --------

-Returns the largest integer less than or equal to decimal value ``x``.
+Returns the largest integer less than or equal to number value ``x``.

 .. code-block:: plain
     :caption: Cottle template